| |

-Gananoque’s crown jewel has become one of our favourite places to photograph over the years.
+Gananoque’s crown jewel has become one of my favourite solo storytelling destinations.
 It’s a true gem: friendly locals, warm hospitality, and the kind of town where someone might hand you a glass of wine and a story within minutes of saying hello.

 Getting Here Is Easy